Marukoshi Pink Powdered Mino Matcha Bowl

 Product Description

-Imagine the soft touch of handcrafted ceramic cradling your warm matcha, a moment of serenity in your busy day.
-The Marukoshi Pink Powdered Mino Matcha Bowl is more than just a vessel; it is a celebration of Japanese artistry and tradition.
-Made in Higashi Mino, Gifu Prefecture, this bowl reflects a rich heritage, as Mino ware pottery has held a significant place in Japanese culture for over 1,300 years.
+Imagine the soft touch of handcrafted ceramic cradling your warm matcha as you take a moment for yourself.
+The Marukoshi Pink Powdered Mino Matcha Bowl is more than just a vessel; it celebrates the artistry of Higashi Mino, Gifu Prefecture, where Mino ware pottery has been refined over 1,300 years.
+Each bowl encapsulates this heritage in every detail.

 Timeless Design and Functionality